tillt/KompleteSynthesia/README.md

 - Allow for "Accessibility"
   - this is needed for sending out virtual keyboard events to your system, recognized by Synthesia

 It will detect your controller and show a little swoop on its lighting, signalling that it is up and running.
-The Play and Stop button should be illuminated now.
+The Play button should be illuminated now just like the jogwheel.
 You will also recognise a little MIDI cable icon on the top right of your screen.

 For finding out about the detected controller, click on the icon which will show a menu which contains its name.